-New Jersey, Nevada, Pennsylvania and Delaware are each home to at least one currently active poker site open to anyone located within the state at the time of access.
-Michigan and West Virginia have fully passed legislation to legalize online poker, but regulators in those states are still drawing up regulations and preparing operators to go live.
+Michigan, New Jersey, Nevada, Pennsylvania, and Delaware are each home to at least one currently active poker site open to anyone located within the state at the time of access.
+West Virginia has fully passed legislation to legalize online poker, but regulators there are still drawing up regulations and preparing operators to go live.